 Environmental - While t-glase is not biodegradable like PLA, it is a material that’s considered 100% reclaimable.
 Thus the new “struders” that convert failed prints back to usable line work perfectly with t-glase.
 If you have a “struder”, you can actually mix in 12% of the total weight in discarded clear water bottles.

-Clarity – t-glase’s clarity supports industry’s requirements for non-destructive evaluation of 3D Printed parts.
+Clarity – t-glase’s clarity supports the industry’s requirements for non-destructive evaluation of 3D Printed parts.

 Shrinkage - Very low shrinkage makes printing large flat surfaces a breeze.